 The Lincoln penny is one of the most popular series of United States coins to collect.
 Due to the popularity of this coin with coin collectors, demand is very high.
 As previously stated, the supply is extremely low compared to the number of collectors who would like to own one.
 Therefore, this coin is valuable in all grades.

+The following table lists the buy price (what you can expect to pay to a dealer to purchase the coin) and sell value (what you can expect a dealer to pay you if you sell the coin).
 The first set of columns lists the buy price and the sell value for an average circulated coin.
 The next two columns list the buy price and the sell value for an average uncirculated coin.
 These are approximate retail prices and wholesale values.
-The actual offer you receive from a particular coin dealer will vary depending on the actual grade of the coin and several of other factors that determine its worth.
+The actual offer you receive from a particular coin dealer will vary depending on the actual grade of the coin and several other factors that determine its worth.

 Average Buy and Sell Price